 - You must meet income guidelines.
 The income guidelines are usually 150% of the Federal Poverty Level but may be lower in some areas.

 - You must live in an area with an operational CSFP program.
+It exists in all 50 states but may not cover the entire state, so you will need to check with your state distributing agency.

 The Food and Nutrition Service allows each state agency or Indian Trible Organization (ITO) to set their own income guidelines, residency rules and other qualifiers.
 Depending on where you live, you may also be required to prove your residency or be considered nutritionally “at risk” by a doctor or the CSFP agency.